 The following images indicate the location of the side cover and provide a visual representation of the installation procedure.

 Figure 4.
 Installing the side cover

 - 1. Align the tabs on the side cover with the slots on the chassis. - 2.
-Slide the side cover towards the front of the computer. - ${\bf 3.}\;\;$ Tighten the two captive screws that secure the side cover to the chassis.
+Slide the side cover towards the front of the computer until you hear the release latch click.